tigert1998/real-bird/README.md

 Another flappy bird, implemented with Java and rendered with OpenGL wrapper [LWJGL](https://www.lwjgl.org/).

+## Prerequisite

+- JDK 8 or higher
+- OpenGL 4.1 or higher

 ## Build

 - Download latest LWJGL release from [here](https://github.com/LWJGL/lwjgl3/releases).
 Plus, create a directory `lib` in root and copy these package to `lib`: